davidoram/web-rendezvous/README.md

   `curl -X GET --max-time 600   http://localhost:8080/abc`

-... and then in another session run:
+.. then this call will block, until you open another session and run:

   `curl -X PUT http://localhost:8080/abc`